muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 # Usage
+The PyCharm Editor is suitable to run this project as it provides an environment to install packages within a terminal present in the editor.

+First, open the Pycharm terminal.

 We are using Pycharm version to run the project
 Open the Pycharm Terminla wondow
 File -> New project